 So how does Sherlock work?

 Sherlock is an altogether more canny fellow (which is why he’s also patent pending).
-A box around the size of pack of playing cards, it’s installed inside your apartment, near your entry phone.
+A box around the size of a wifi router, it’s installed inside your apartment, near your entry phone.
 And because it integrates into the existing entry phone system, Sherlock doesn’t require you to change the locks on your building door, nor make any changes in common areas of your apartment building or walk-up.